 To get in the correct position for the first stitch, insert the needle through the first pleat, from right to left if you are right-handed, and from the left to the right if you are left handed– I am stitching just below the pleating thread.
 Now my needle is at the correct depth to take my first stitch.

-To work an Up Cable: keep the needle horizontal, and the working thread above the needle, stitch through the second pleat, again just below that pleating thread and gently pull the thread taught.
+To work an Up Cable: keeping the needle horizontal, and the working thread above the needle, stitch through the second pleat, again just below that pleating thread and gently pull the thread taught.

-To work a Down Cable: again keeping the needle horizontal, with the working thread below the needle this time, take a stitch through the next pleat.
+Again keeping the needle horizontal, with the working thread below the needle this time, take a stitch through the next pleat.
 Continue across the row, alternating between up and down cables.
 If you run out of thread, take the needle to the back of your fabric, by going down into the valley, and tie off on the back.
 Come back up in the same valley and continue across the row.

 Here are the finished Cable Stitches!
 I hope you give smocking a try and don't forget to sign up for our Newsletter if you haven't and receive the Daisy Smocking plate as my thank you gift to you!